NabiKAZ/Instagram-API-wiki/Home.md

 `MyUsername` ---> `1959226924`

-If you don't know how to obtain this id, don't worry about it, you can use `getUsernameId()`.
+If you don't know how to obtain this id, don't worry about it, you can use `getUserIdForName()`.

 ```php
 $userId = $ig->people->getUserIdForName('MyUsername');